 Kentucky Education Tuition Tax Credit

-Kentucky offers the American Opportunity Credit and the Lifetime Learning Credit.
-These credits are based on qualified education expenses paid to an eligible postsecondary educational institution located in Kentucky.
-If you elected to claim the education credit for federal purposes rather than the tuition and fees deductions, you must make the same election for Kentucky purposes.
+The education credits are: the American Opportunity Credit and the Lifetime Learning Credit.
+These credits are based on qualified undergraduate education expenses paid to an eligible postsecondary educational institution located in Kentucky.
+If you elected to claim the education credit for federal purposes rather than the tuition and fees deduction, you must make that same election for Kentucky purposes.

 Note: The expenses claimed on the Federal Form 8863 will be used to populate the Kentucky Form 8863-K.